Wok & Skillet

 teriyaki chicken on a white plate

-Regardless of that incident, I was still obsessed with Teriyaki Chicken and eventually started making my own teriyaki sauce at home from scratch.
-Thankfully, my cooking skills have improved, and I no longer burn teriyaki sauce!
+Regardless, I was still obsessed with Teriyaki Chicken and eventually started making my own teriyaki sauce from scratch at home.

 How to Make Teriyaki Chicken